 A Beech hedge can last hundreds of years so it is important that you prepare the site thoroughly before planting.
 The single most important thing is that there is no competition for food or water from other flora (weeds, including grass).
-Your strategy for this can vary depending on the size of the plants you are using.
-If you are shopping, here is our selection of beech hedge plant sizes.

 This can be done direct into the soil, but for ease of maintenance we strongly recommend you plant through Mypex as this will stop weed competition while the plants are still small.